iainquayle/lemnos/issues.md

 ## changes
 ### guarenteed

-making a new formatter, two options: make a map of functions and switch on the type, or, make subclasses that inherit from both the parent component and a new backend specific formatter interface. the first, while a little more janky is definitely easier, and really just as safe. two sub options in that, when running map to the function calls, or, do it ahead of time and have a overwritable function on the component and attach it to all instances.
+#### formatter

+two options, have a map that takes in the type and runs/returns the function, or, overide a interface function that is blank to begin with to the class (not instance).

+unroll any sub module, and just run everythin in line. this allows for member reuse, ie in the instance that a module has two static tensors that are the exact same, then use them in both. this can only be done for non callable members, use issubclass for this.

+#### misc

 make biases optional